Daily Houserule tweets: January 2023

 5. Sharkskin grip: Option for any gloves/gauntlets.
 Reduces Climbing penalties for slipperiness by 1 (+$25) or 2 (+$100).

-6. More penalties to halve for Weapon Master: Halve any penalties for using your favored weapon if broken (e.g., broken-off mace head), improvised (e.g., frying pan that’s almost like a mace), or defaulting from wrong skill (e.g., using mace with 2-Hnd Axe/Mace at default from your usual Axe/Mace).
+6. More penalties to halve for Weapon Master: Halve any penalties for using your favored weapon if broken (e.g., broken-off mace head), improvised (e.g., frying pan that’s almost like a mace), or defaulting from the wrong skill (e.g., using a long mace with 2-Hnd Axe/Mace at default from your usual Axe/Mace).

 7. In fantasy or any time you don’t care how explosions “really” work, you can replace damage divisors for distance with a simple -1d per hex of distance.

 8. Let the Glue spell do 2d dam to ground swarms (Roach Motel!).
-Let the Grease spell do 1d dam (not as damaging, but still disrupting).
+Let the Grease spell do 1d dam (it’s not so much damaging as disrupting).

 9. DFRPG: Martial artists need more combat punch?
 Borrow p.
 B215’s option to use Pressure Points with any blunt strike, not just Karate.
 Include Throwing Art in that.
 (And why not allow Pressure Secrets skill as well?
-It can nicely boost martial artists’ death-dealing ability, yet not beyond the damage that any PC can deliver with a pointy weapon.)
+It can nicely boost martial artists’ death-dealing ability, yet not beyond the damage that any PC can deliver with a pointy weapon.
+I don’t see it as unbalancing in a fantasy game.)

-10. DFRPG: Let appropriate Hidden Lore act as wide-scale Area Knowledge for fae realms, divine planes, Hell, etc.
+10. DFRPG: Let appropriate Hidden Lore act as GURPS‘ wide-scale Area Knowledge skill for fae realms, divine planes, Hell, etc., as appropriate to the skill.

 Tomorrow: The final entry!